kaapstorm/tedmagi_2024/src/1_purpose_first.rst

 social stratifications, allowing economic mobility, and the liberalization of society, including the enfanchisement of women.
-Again, a new threat, the war in Korea, provided a market for goods and services from Japan, and helped to reuild the economy.
+Again, a new threat, the war in Korea, provided a market for goods and services from Japan, and helped to rebuild the economy.

 Was everything peachy?
 Absolutely not.
 But recent enemies came together, and built something better than what had existed before.
 Some would